t-lanigan/amazon-review-classifier/README.md

 ## Data

 The dataset used in this project is downloaded into the project directory when the notebook is ran.
+If that fails, it can downloaded from the following [link](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Apps_for_Android_5.json.gz)